 A villa on the beach could not be more of an ideal option when going on holiday.
 Have a look at our page on beach villas in Mijas Costa for more information.

-This is the longest of the Mijas Costa beaches at over 4,500 meters long and 25 meters wide.
+This is the longest of the Mijas Costa beaches at over 4,500 meters long and about 25 meters wide.
 Since it is right at the foot of the large Sitio de Calahonda urbanization, it is a very popular beach, with ramp access, many beach bars and lots of activity, but it also has some quieter corners for those who prefer a bit of piece and quiet.
 This beach is perfect for the whole family and caters for sunbathers, scuba divers and fishermen alike.
 Playa Calahonda has full facilities such as signage, disables access, litter bins, showers, foot washing, toilets, subvbeds, it has It is a fairly straight line beach with light sand and plenty of beach beds and parasols for rent and a good choice of lively beach bars for refreshment and entertainment.
 The west end of the beach is wider and straighter and quieter, nothing to do with it actually being in Marbella municipal district, the beach terminates with Cabo Pino Marina.
 The east end of the beach finishes at the headland on which sits the Torre Calahonda watchtower.
 Names of smaller beaches withing Calahonde are Luna, Royal, ans Alhamar.

 El Cabo Rocoso

-This rocky beach is clearly defined by the ancient watchtower which marks natural border between Calahonda and La Cala.
+This rocky beach is clearly defined by the ancient watchtower which marks natural border between Calahonda and La Cala de Mijas.
 The beach is next to the Playa Marina urban complex and it is somewhat quieter than the other Mijas Costa beaches, probably due to the rocks at the water's edge.
 This is a very pleasant beach for morning walks all year round and is also frequented by those who like to snorkel or go underwater swimming and surfing.
 As well as the hire of such watersports equipment, there are beachbeds for hire and there is a kiosk selling snacks and drinks.
 El Oceano Beach hotel and Reastaurant is located here.
 The coastal path boardwalk continues.
 There are no beach facilities.

 Along from La Cala Beach is Butiplaya (sometimes referred to as Torrevieja Beach) at 35 meters wide and over 1,500 meters in length.
 Its orientation is southwest and, like La Cala, Butiplaya has lifeguards during the summer months.
 This is a safe beach and is in a semi-urban area, where there are usually holidaymakers or residents around during the whole year.
-This beach was awarded the Blue Flag in 2012 (but not since), for its high level of cleanliness and good facilities.
+This beach is ocasionally awarded the Blue Flag, for its high level of cleanliness and good facilities.
 There are showers all along the beach, as well as public toilets and changing facilities.
 The beach is accessible to the disabled and there is a parking area reserved for beach goers.

-The usual beach beds and sunshades are available for rent, as well as lots of fun watersports from the humble 'pedalo' to the more exciting jet skis, water-skiing and all the latest in marine activities.
+The usual beach beds and sunshades are available for rent, as well as lots of fun watersports from the humble 'pedalo' to the more exciting marine activities.